AntoineRibault/RibaultEPFL.github.io/index.md

 # Chapter 5 - Conclusion

 To conclude, we showed in a first part that black drivers were more searched in democratic states than in republican states.
-However, this bias seem to decrease over time in the 2012-2016 time window.
-So to have an idea of the actual 2020 situation, we should do the analysis in a couple of years when the datas will be available to see if a racial bias is still present, and if still decreases!
+However, this bias seems to decrease over time in the 2012-2016 time window.
+So to have an idea of the actual 2020 situation, we should do the analysis in a couple of years when the datas will be available to see if a racial bias is still present, and if so, is it still decreasing?

 See you in a couple of years for the end of the story!